Section 504 Services

-If you are interesting in finding out more about supports or eligibility for services under Section 504, please contact your school counselor or Ms. Tonya Hanrahan, Special Education Coordinator at (309) 792-2887 x3.
+If you are interesting in finding out more about supports or eligibility for services under Section 504, please contact your school counselor or Mrs. Jaylee Swanson, Director of Special Education at (309) 792-2887 x3.

 Section 504 of the Rehabilitation Act of 1973 protects the rights of individuals with disabilities in programs and activities that receive federal funds.
 Section 504 provides that: “No otherwise qualified individual with a disability in the United States . . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance . . .”
 Recipients of these funds include public school districts, institutions of higher education, and other state and local education agencies.

 The Section 504 regulation requires a school district to provide a “free appropriate public education” (FAPE) to each qualified person with a disability who is in the school district’s jurisdiction, regardless of the nature or severity of the person’s disability.

 Section 504 regulation defines a person with a disability as “any person who (i) has a physical or mental impairment which substantially limits one or more major life activities, (ii) has a record of such impairment, or (iii) is regarded as having such impairment.”